UCSF-CBI/rstudio-server-controller/README.md

 # RStudio Server Controller (RSC)

-This is a shell tool for conveniently launching a personal instance of the RStudio Server on a Linux machine, which then can be access in the local web browser, either locally, or remotely via SSH tunneling.
+This is a shell tool for conveniently launching a personal instance of the [RStudio Server] on a Linux machine, which then can be access in the local web browser, either locally, or remotely via SSH tunneling.
+RStudio is an integrated development environment (IDE) for [R].

 ## Features